seanpor/RStanGraphics/README.md

 The file parsediagnostic.R contains a first cut at reading a Stan diagnostic file and converting it into an R usable form.
+It contains a list of params, e.g. the stuff at the top of the diagnostic file like stepsize, adapt_gamma and the other "parameters" like the diagonal elements of the inverse mass matrix and the time taken to run this chain.

 Constructive feedback welcome.